mralamdari/titanic-survival-prediction-2021/Readme.txt

 In This Project, With the use of Machine learning algorithms, The chance of survival in the titanic tragedy is being anticipated.

-Imagine it is April 15, 1912, and you were on the Titanic

-Do you want to comprehend if you were on the Titanic, How much would get your likelihood of surviving?
+Imagine it is April 15, 1912, and you are on the Titanic; Now you want to know how much is your chance of surviving?
-You can try it here ;)
+You can try it here 😂😆